 All these years of improving Govardhan Garden's eco system has led to an increased bird population (Birds @ Govardhan Gardens).
 In order to protect and support the avian community, I have written a Bird Manifesto and the farm has become a true bird sanctuary, with over 50 species frequenting or living here.
 I also started an island-wide program of studying local and visiting tropical bird species systematically.

-By the end of 2015, was able to document 170 species, which increased to over 220 species by November 2016.
+By the end of 2015, was able to document 170 species, which increased to over 220 species by November 2016 and to an unprecedented 250 species within 2.5 years (June 2017).
 I am currently trying to find land for a privately run bird sanctuary in the southwest of Puerto Rico.
-Please contact me in case you want to support this important project.
+Please contact me in case you want to support this much needed and important project.

 In 2015, a local TV documentary was put together about the farm.
 July 2015 marked the planting of the 450th tropical fruit/nut species, which happened to be Garcinia multiflora.
 The Garcinia collection itself has expanded into one of the largest private Garcinia collections in the world (50 edible species).